arav06/aws-ccp/Notes.md

 ## NoSQL Database Services

-DynamoDB -> Serverless NoSQL key-value and document database.
+DynamoDB -> Serverless high performance NoSQL key-value and document database.
 Can store billions of records.
 Can be scaled to a great extent.
-Very very fast.
+Single digit millisecond read latency.
+The more pressure we put on it, the more queries continue, the faster it is.
 No management required.
-Cost effective
+Cost effective.
+Can be made faster using DynamoDB Accelerator(DAX).
+It is a caching server that sits in front of DynamoDB which has sub millisecond read latency

 DocumentDB -> NoSQL document database.
 It is very similar to MongoDB